Shift-reduce parser: Types of shift-reduce parsers

-LR Parser Processing
+LR parser processing

 LR parsers function like a state machine, performing a state transition for each shift or reduce action.
 These employ a stack where the current state is pushed (down) by shift actions.
-This stack is then popped (up) by reduce actions.
+This stack is subsequently popped (up) by reduce actions (and which concurrently stacks a new state).
 This mechanism allows the LR parser to handle all deterministic context-free grammars, a superset of precedence grammars.
 The LR parser is fully implemented by the Canonical LR parser.
 The Look-Ahead LR and Simple LR parsers implement simplified variants of it that have significantly reduced memory requirements.
 Recent research has identified methods by which canonical LR parsers may be implemented with dramatically reduced table requirements over Knuth's table-building algorithm.

 Whether LR, LALR or SLR, the basic state machine is the same; only the tables are different, and these tables are almost always mechanically generated.
 Additionally, these tables are usually implemented such that a REDUCE results in a CALL to a closed subroutine which is external to the state machine and which performs a function which is implied by the semantics of the grammar rule which is being REDUCEd.
 Therefore, the parser is partitioned into an invariant state machine part, and a variant semantics part.
 This fundamental distinction encourages the development of high-quality parsers which are exceptionally reliable.

 Given a specific stack state and lookahead symbol, there are precisely four possible actions, ERROR, SHIFT, REDUCE, and STOP (hereinafter referred to as configurations).
 The presence of a dot, •, in a configuration represents the current lookahead position, with the lookahead symbol shown to the right of the dot (and which always corresponds to a terminal symbol), and the current stack state to the left of the dot (and which usually corresponds to a nonterminal symbol).

 For practical reasons, including higher performance, the tables are usually extended by a somewhat large, auxiliary array of two-bit symbols, obviously compressed into four two-bit symbols, a byte, for efficient accessing on byte-oriented machines, often encoded as: